Cubs vs. Cardinals MLB Betting Odds, Trends & Prediction

 Cubs vs. Cardinals MLB BETTING PREDICTION

 Take St. Louis.
-The Cardinals are 8-3 in their last 11 games overall, are 5-1 in their last six home games and are 4-1 in their last five games when playing as an underdog.
-On the other side, the Cubs are just 2-5 in their last seven games overall, are 2-5 in their last seven games against an opponent from the National League and are 2-5 in their last seven games played in the month of May.
+The Cardinals are 8-3 in their last 11 games overall and are 5-1 in their last six home games.
+On the other side, the Cubs are just 2-5 in their last seven games, are 2-5 in their last seven games against an opponent from the National League and are 2-5 in their last seven road games when playing on a Saturday.